Resources By Province/Territory

 McGill Legal Information Clinic

 Free legal information in French or English for anyone in Québec.
+Also operates a free Court Accompaniment program, by accompanying clients with hearings at Small Claims Court or the Tribunal administratif du logement.

 Gender affirming gear, referral and advocacy services, active listening, and support groups based in Montréal.